-ADVANCED PLACEMENT/COLLEGE LEVEL PSYCHOLOGY (2317) 11th and 12 Grade
+ADVANCED PLACEMENT/COLLEGE LEVEL PSYCHOLOGY (2317)

 This survey of basic psychology includes a variety of topics including the way individuals process information, the stages of development, how emotion and motivation influence our behavior, the development of personalities, and how people interact with others and with society as a whole.
 Students are required to take the AP Psychology examination, and/or earn college credit through Niagara University's NUSTEP program.
+To be eligible for NUSTEP, seniors must have a minimum 80 average in the five core subjects (English, math, social studies, languages, and science).
+Juniors must have a minimum 85 average in the five core subjects.